RESIDUAL HERBICIDE + DRY FERTILIZER = ONE APPLICATION

 Advanced Vegetation Management Technology

-Alligraze is the technique of blending Gunslinger AMP, a residual herbicide, to dry fertilizer prills.
+Alligraze is the technique of blending Gunslinger AMP or Prescott residual herbicides, to dry fertilizer prills.
 This encapsulates the prills ensuring plant nutrition and broadleaf weed control in a one-pass solution for your hay fields and grazing pastures.

 A Simple Process with Quality Results